decentraland-scenes/inworld-ai-sdk6/README.md

 ## Configuration

-NOTE: In an attempt to make playing the scene locally PLAYFAB_ENABLED is by default set to false in the Scene and Colyseus making so you can play locally with no external services configure (do not need a PlayFab account to test it out).
-To enable playfab follow the instructions below.

 ### Scene

 You may want to configure endpoints for your local environment in the instance where you do not want or need to run Colyseus and login server locally